Question 148·Easy·Text Structure and Purpose

 Identify the surrounding context

 Read the sentence before the underlined part: “To see whether this approach meets community needs, a suburban branch piloted a small inventory of items such as sewing machines and pressure washers.”
-This is a claim about testing whether the approach works for the community.
+This sets up the purpose of the pilot: to test whether the approach meets community needs.